MrFercho/random-str-message-cow/README.md

 # random-str-message-cow
-Random Strinh Messages In a Cow
+Some Random String Messages In a Cow